lyrm/multicore-training/README.md

 1. Requests rendering jobs from the server,
 2. Renders the job into an image,
-3. Respond to server with the rendered image, and
+3. Responds to server with the rendered image, and
-4. Repeat.
+4. Repeats,

 and does that as quickly as possible.